DavidPotter/MacConfig/README.md

 ## Applications

-The following sections list the applications that I use either on every machine (e.g. `BetterSnapTool`) or on select machines depending on their use.
+The following sections list the applications that I use either on every machine or on select machines depending on their use.

+\* Purchase required

 ### AppStore Applications